Witiko/doctoral-thesis/defense.md

 presentation, content, and semantic math representations, which are referenced in Section 2.2 about math representations.
-Furthermore, Section 2 focuses on the most prominent techniques, which were either used in the state-of-the-art search engines that I list in Section 3 or which I encountered in my experiments that I list in sections 4 through 6.
+Furthermore, Section 2 focuses on the most prominent techniques, which were either used in the state-of-the-art search engines that I list in Chapter 3 or which I encountered in my experiments that I list in chapters 4 through 6.
 That is to say that the list is not exhaustive.
 For example, there is a large body of related work that focuses on computer algebra systems and proof assistants.
-This is its own branch of information retrieval, which is outside the scope of my thesis, but I point the readers to the proceedings of the *International Conference of Intelligent Computer Mathematics (CICM)*, which is the prime venue for new results in this area, in section 2.2.3 on semantic math.
+This is its own branch of math information retrieval, which is outside the scope of my thesis, but I point the readers to the proceedings of the *International Conference of Intelligent Computer Mathematics (CICM)*, which is the prime venue for new results in this area, in section 2.2.3 on semantic math.

 However, if we focus just on the subarea of math information retrieval that involves traditional user-facing math-aware search engines, it is the case that most recent results in the area were produced by a handful of research groups.
-In their survey of math information retrieval, @guidi2016survey reached a similar conclusion, stating that the progress in the field ,,is mostly due to the steady work of a very few groups that keep improving their own software.\`\`.
-However, I should note that the ARQMath shared task evaluations have reinvigorated interest in the field and whereas only six research groups have participated in ARQMath 2020, eleven groups have participated in ARQMath 2021 and twelve have already registered for ARQMath 2022. ↷
+In their survey of math information retrieval, @guidi2016survey state that the progress in the field ,,is mostly due to the steady work of a very few groups that keep improving their own software.\`\` However, I should note that the ARQMath labs have reinvigorated interest in the field and whereas only six research groups have participated in ARQMath 2020, eleven groups have participated in ARQMath 2021 and twelve have already registered for ARQMath 2022. ↷

 The second question expands on the first question by asking what the impact of math-specific techniques is and whether the reader of the thesis can find a recommendation what techniques they should use in which retrieval scenario.

-In Section 3, I list the current state-of-the-art math-aware search engines, which at the moment are Tangent-L for full-text search and Approach0 for formula search.
+In Chapter 3, I list the current state-of-the-art math-aware search engines, which at the moment are Tangent-L for full-text search and Approach0 for formula search.

-Tangent-L uses the symbol layout tree presentation math representation and math normalization techniques, which I describe in Section 2.2, and sparse retrieval with the hard vector space model and BM25⁺ weighting, which I describe in Section 2.3.
+Tangent-L uses the *symbol layout tree* presentation math representation and *math normalization* techniques, which I describe in Section 2.2, and sparse retrieval with the hard vector space model and BM25⁺ weighting, which I describe in Section 2.3.
 Here, the math-specific ingredients include the math representations and math normalization.
 The remaining techniques used by Tengent-L are not math-specific.

-Approach0 uses the operator tree content math representation, which I describe in Section 2.2, and structural matching, query expansion, and sparse retrieval with the hard vector space model and BM25 weighting, which I describe in Section 2.3.
+Approach0 uses the *operator tree* content math representation, which I describe in Section 2.2, and structural matching, query expansion, and sparse retrieval with the hard vector space model and BM25 weighting, which I describe in Section 2.3.
 Then, it combines the results using rank fusion, which I also describe in Section 2.3.
-The math-specific ingredients include the math representations and structural matching.
+Here, the math-specific ingredients include the math representations and structural matching.
 The remaining techniques used by Approach0 are not math-specific.

-Many of the techniques that I have developed have only been evaluated on tasks that are related to information retrieval, such as semantic text similarity, machine translation evaluation, and causal language modeling.
-However, for example, the soft cosine measure has received significantly better accuracy (nDCG', two-sample t-test, 90% confidence) than all the other math-aware search engines that used the soft vector space model with the TF-IDF weighting on the ARQMath 2021 shared task evaluation, which indicates that the technique can be recommended for sparse math information retrieval.
-The two learning-to-rank techniques, which I have developed for ARQMath have also outperformed the reciprocal rank fusion, which is a standard fusion technique for information retrieval.
+Many of the techniques that I have developed have only been evaluated on tasks that are related to math information retrieval, such as semantic text similarity, machine translation evaluation, and causal language modeling.
+However, for example, the soft cosine measure has received significantly better accuracy (nDCG', two-sample t-test, 90\% confidence) than all the other math-aware search engines that used the soft vector space model with the TF-IDF weighting on the ARQMath 2021 shared task evaluation, which indicates that the technique can be recommended for sparse math information retrieval.
+The two learning-to-rank techniques that I have developed for ARQMath have also outperformed the reciprocal rank fusion technique of @cormack2009reciprocal, which is a standard fusion technique for information retrieval.
 Therefore, these techniques can also be recommended.

 * * *